-29. Verification of the identity of a party to an insurance contract is Exceptions to verification of identity

-- (a) where the applicant for an insurance contract is a financial institution or listed business operating in Trinidad and Tobago and is regulated by a supervisory authority; and - (b) where an insurance company offers the facility of money due to the insured in respect of one policy of insurance to fund the premium payments for another policy of insurance and the insured uses that facility.
+- 29. Verification of the identity of a party to an insurance contract is not required- - (a) where the applicant for an insurance contract is a financial institution or listed business operating in Trinidad and Tobago and is regulated by a supervisory authority; and - (b) where an insurance company offers the facility of money due to the insured in respect of one policy of insurance to fund the premium payments for another policy of insurance and the insured uses that facility.